Regina Classical Guitar Society

 Enjoy the soothing sounds of classical guitar music performed inside Government House on Canada Day.

-We are happy to once again feature performances by talented local classical guitarists at the Lieutenant Governor’s Canada Day Celebration.
+We are delighted to feature performances again this year by talented classical guitarists at the Lieutenant Governor’s Canada Day Celebration.

 The Regina Classical Guitar Society is a community-based not-for-profit.
 The Society promotes music through Classical Guitar with public performances, community outreach and educational programs.
-The group also hosts social events and monthly meetings to support classical guitarists.
 The Regina Classical Guitar Society welcomes everyone who has a passion for classical guitar or music in general.

 Government House Historical Society Vintage & Collectibles Sales

-Pick up the perfect gift or browse for an excellent bargain for yourself.
+Pick up the perfect gift or browse for a great bargain for yourself.

-Volunteers from the Government House Historical Society will be delighted to help you find a special treasure at their annual Canada Day Vintage & Collectibles Sale.
+Volunteers from the Government House Historical Society will happily help you find a special treasure at their annual Canada Day Vintage & Collectibles Sale.

-You might want to arrive a little early to check out the bargains as the sale runs noon to four p.m.
-A variety of vintage china, crystal, glassware, silver, linens, jewellery and more is available.
-Proceeds from the sale go to the Society which in turn supports Government House.
+You might want to arrive a little early to check out the bargains as the sale begins at noon and it is popular!
+The sale continues until four p.m. and offers a variety of vintage china, crystal, glassware, silver, linens, jewellery and more.
+Proceeds from the sale supports the Society which in turn supports Government House.

 The Government House Historical Society (GHHS) organizes programs and events all year round - including the well known Victorian Teas in the Henry Newlands Ballroom.